darkvisitors/node-sdk/README.md

 const darkVisitors = new DarkVisitors("YOUR_ACCESS_TOKEN")
 ```

-## Set Up Server Agent Analytics ([Docs](https://darkvisitors.com/docs/analytics))
+## How To Set Up Agent & LLM Analytics ([Full Docs](https://darkvisitors.com/docs/analytics))

-Track crawlers, scrapers, AI agents, and other bots that don't run JavaScript.
+Get realtime insight into the hidden ecosystem of [crawlers, scrapers, AI agents, and other bots](https://darkvisitors.com/agents) browsing your website.
+Measure human traffic coming from AI chat and search platforms like ChatGPT, Perplexity, and Gemini.

-In the endpoints where you serve your pages, call `trackVisit` for each incoming pageview request.
+To collect this data, call `trackVisit` for each incoming request in the endpoints where you serve your pages.

 ```ts
 darkVisitors.trackVisit(incomingRequest)